 Visionary director Guillermo Del Toro Returns with a new, non-traditional, love story with The Shape Of Water.
 This trailer is odd but compelling.
 The film stars Sally Hawkins who plays a cleaning woman at a government facility and she happens to be deaf.
 She somewhat befriends a creature that seems to draw similarities to the 1954 character, the Creature From The … Continue reading Guillermo Del Toro Returns With The ‘The Shape Of Water’ →

 Since the year 2000, Ghettoblaster has been putting out a quarterly print magazine.
 For Ghettoblast from the Past, we look back at the bands and artists that were showcased within these pages.
-From Issue 25, IKE Records The Texas Sapphires.
-Words by Terry Sawyer.
-To subscribe to Ghettoblaster Magazine or to pick up this issue, head over to our In Print … Continue reading Ghettoblast From The Past: The Texas Sapphires (Issue 25) →
+From Issue 34, City Profile-Portland.
+Words by Caroline Losneck.
+Illustration by Benjamin Simonson.
+To subscribe to Ghettoblaster Magazine or to pick up this issue, head over to our In Print … Continue reading Ghettoblast From The Past: City Profile-Portland (Issue 34) →

 Since the year 2000, Ghettoblaster has been putting out a quarterly print magazine.
 For Ghettoblast from the Past, we look back at the bands and artists that were showcased within these pages.
-From Issue 21, Elektra Records Cobra Verde.
-Words by Jim Testa.
+From Issue 21, Saddle Creek’s own Cursive.
+Words by Michelle Geslani.
 To subscribe to Ghettoblaster Magazine or to pick up this issue, head over to our In Print page.